badal-io/gcp-airflow-foundations/docs/index.rst

 Datalake and data pipelines design best practices: Airflow only provides the building blocks, users are still required to understand and implement the nuances of building a proper ingestion pipelines for the data lake/data warehouse platform they are using
 Core reusability and best practice enforcement across the enterprise: Usually each team maintains its own Airflow source code and deployment

-We have written an opinionated yet flexible ingestion framework for building an ingestion pipeline into data warehouse in BigQuery that supports the following features
+We have written an opinionated yet flexible ingestion framework for building an ingestion pipeline into data warehouse in BigQuery that supports the following features:

 Zero-code, config file based ingestion - anybody can start ingesting from the growing number of sources by just providing a simple configuration file.
 Zero python or Airflow knowledge is required
 Modular and extendable - The core of the framework is a lightweight library.
 Ingestion sources are added as plugins.
 Adding a new source can be done by extending the provided base classes